mastrojs/mastrojs.github.io/src/content/docs/guide/http-forms-and-rest-apis.md

 If our server receives a `name`, we redirect the user back to the `GET` version of the page.
 You can see in the network tab of your browser's dev tools how it first does a `POST`, which returns a `302` redirect with a `Location` response header.
 Then the browser does a separate `GET` request to the URL that was indicated in the `Location`.

 If our server does not receive a `name`, we display an error page.
 Note that modern browsers support [`<input required>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Attributes/required) for more immediate feedback.
 But we can never trust the client to do input validation.
 A user might have an outdated browser that ignores the `required` attribute, or they could just write a few lines of code to manually send us an HTTP request with invalid data.
 Thus we must always validate incoming data on the server before using it (e.g. before saving it to a database).
+For simple data, a few if/else statements usually suffice, while for complex JSON data, this is usually done with a [schema library](https://standardschema.dev#what-schema-libraries-implement-the-spec).

 Note that both `Response.redirect` and `htmlToResponse` create a [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) object.
 In fact, `htmlToResponse(body)` is little more than: